 That's not to mention the fact that so many remakes right now are straight from the 80's, a la G.I.
 Joe.
 The time is ripe.
 But nobody is going to let Tom Selleck do a legitimate Magnum movie?
-Come on!
+Come on.

-It’s not right.
 It’s like the only way they know how to get things done anymore is to come up with all the worst ideas first and work backwards from there until time runs out and the window of opportunity is closed forever.
 (Sorry, I'm extra cranky with the Hollywood machine right now considering what's going on with Conan O'Brien.)

 1. Jon Favreau, for his ability to mix action with comedy.
 But would he do it?
 Can’t say.